Reginald Kierath: 'Great Escape'

-Kierath was one of the 50 escapers who had been listed by SS-Gruppenfuhrer Arthur Nebe to be killed so was amongst those executed and murdered by the Gestapo.
-He was amongst those cremated at Brux.
-His remains are now buried in part of the Poznan Old Garrison Cemetery.
+Kierath was one of the 50 escapers who had been listed by SS-Gruppenführer Arthur Nebe to be killed, so was amongst those executed and murdered by the Gestapo.
+He was amongst those cremated at Brüx.
+His remains are now buried in part of the Poznań Old Garrison Cemetery.

 The Australian press maintained a chase for information and justice for their murdered airmen.

 His name was on the list of murdered officers which was published by newspapers on 20 May 1944.

 Awards

 His conspicuous bravery as a prisoner was recognized by a Mention in Despatches as none of the other relevant decorations then available could be awarded posthumously.
 It was published in a supplement to the London Gazette on 8 June 1944.